NexusMutual/smart-contracts/README.md

 ```
 #### Deploy
 ```
-Edit `truffle-config.js` with the required network npx truffle deploy
+Edit the network in `truffle-config.js` and run: npx truffle deploy
 ```